Complete Guide to Mortgage Calculations

 Should I choose a 15-year or 30-year mortgage?

-A 15-year mortgage has higher monthly payments but saves significantly on interest.
-A 30-year mortgage offers lower payments but costs more over time.
-Consider your financial situation and long-term goals when deciding.
+A 15-year mortgage has higher monthly payments but saves significantly on interest (often 50%+ less total interest).
+A 30-year mortgage offers lower monthly payments and more flexibility.
+Consider your income stability and long-term plans.

 What is PMI and how can I avoid it?

-Private Mortgage Insurance (PMI) is required when your down payment is less than 20%.
-To avoid PMI, save for a 20% down payment or look into lender-paid PMI options.
+Private Mortgage Insurance (PMI) protects the lender if you default.
+It's required when your down payment is less than 20%, costing 0.3-1.9% of loan amount annually.
+To avoid it: save for a 20% down payment, use a piggyback loan, or request PMI cancellation once you reach 80% LTV.